WalidAlsafadi/BuildingAssessment-ExpertSystem/README.md

 This project implements a rule-based expert system to assist engineers in assessing post-war building conditions in Gaza.
 The system evaluates various structural, environmental, social, and utility-related factors to prioritize actions for reconstruction, repair, or temporary solutions.

 ## Features
-- **Rule-Based Inference:** Implements 50+ rules to assess building conditions based on predefined criteria.
+- **Rule-Based Inference:** Implements **40+ rules** to assess building conditions based on predefined criteria.
 - **Uncertainty Handling:** Confidence levels for rules like cracks and radiation ensure accurate prioritization.
 - **Prioritization Mechanism:** Outputs are ranked by severity and relevance.
-- **Professional UI:** A polished Streamlit-based web interface with logical grouping, collapsible sections, and integrated social links.
+- **Professional UI:** A polished Streamlit-based web interface with logical grouping, dynamic inputs, and integrated social links.
 - **Robust Testing:** Includes tests for individual rules, combined scenarios, and edge cases, with all rules validated.
-- **Future-Proof Design:** Modular structure enables easy updates and expansions.
+- **Successful Deployment:** The app is fully deployed and accessible online.

 ## Project Structure
 - **`src/`**: Contains the main expert system implementation.